yuxuanzhuang/batter/docs/tutorial/cinnabar.rst

 For a static example of the interactive dashboard layout, open or download the :download:`sample Cinnabar dashboard <../assets/cinnabar_dashboard.html>`.

+By default, RBFE Cinnabar export filters edge measurements whose x-component forward/backward convergence has not reached 1 kcal/mol by 80% of the production data.
+If filtering would disconnect the network, BATTER tries to restore needed edges with the fallback 0.5/2 kcal/mol criterion.
+Whenever this filter is active, BATTER also writes an ``unskipped/`` bundle beside the filtered output so you can compare the filtered and unfiltered FEMaps.
+Use ``--no-x-convergence-filter`` or custom ``--x-convergence-filter FRACTION KCAL`` / ``--x-convergence-fallback-filter FRACTION KCAL`` values to change this behavior.

 Combine replicates and connect networks
 ---------------------------------------